pleayo/covid/narratives/covid_AusNZ.md

 <!-- This is left-side text 2-->
 # [COVID-19 Resources](https://nextstrain.org/ncov/asia/2020-05-08?d=tree&p=full&legend=closed&f_region=Asia)
-We've prepared some resources that will make interpreting the data we present in this narrative easier.
+Some resources that will make interpreting the data we present in this narrative easier.
 #### Nextstrain Resources
 * [START HERE: How to read a phylogeny](https://nextstrain.org/narratives/trees-background/).
 * [Background on coronaviruses](https://nextstrain.org/help/coronavirus/human-CoV).